 Facilities include a spacious indoor play area with a wide variety of materials, an outdoor classroom in the woods, and an expansive forest location for exploration and play.

-Since we have three teachers in the classroom every day, our student-to-teacher ratio is very low.
-Our spacious classroom is fun, educational and equipped with state of the art safety features.
+Our spacious classrooms are fun, educational and equipped with state of the art safety features.
 Our classroom doors open right into the forest which allows students easy access to the outdoors throughout the day.
 We also have an outdoor classroom in the woods for daily excursions and lessons.

 The school is a parent and guardian run cooperative.
 Under the guidance and in partnership with our professional teachers, the parents and guardians form a community that encourages caring for all of the children and families - a sharing of ideas, skills, concerns, and values.